 The specification management process requires multiple departments within your company to work with a variety of vendors in gathering product data throughout the product lifecycle.
 Yet, many companies do not have a unified system in place to collect this data and share it across product lines, projects and departments.
 Without a centralized system, the specification lifecycle is significantly slowed down as you spend time collaborating with suppliers through email.
 In this article, we will discuss three ways to streamline supplier collaboration throughout the spec lifecycle by increasing visibility, automating your review and approval process, and employing version control in your processes.

 Communication and visibility with suppliers and Contract Manufacturers (CMs) is a very important part of the specification management process.
-Ensuring that CMs have the latest version of a specification is critical to a business, and if this process is done poorly there could be an expensive manufacturing waste cost, and potentially even expose a product manufacturer to legal issues.
+Ensuring that CMs have the latest version of a specification is critical to a business; if this process is done poorly, there could be an expensive manufacturing waste cost and potentially even expose a product manufacturer to legal issues.

 Therefore, a supplier/vendor portal that automates the delivery of the latest version of specs to CMs is necessary.
 These portals are platforms that allow businesses to connect and collaborate with their third-party suppliers through the internet.
 Connecting a digital vendor portal to a formula-based product lifecycle management system allows you to create specific objects or folders for each vendor or supplier and link those objects to related documents and projects.
 Suppliers can use the portal as a means to keep track of their business relationship, locate the latest version of specification and its references, and even be part of the approval workflow.
 The company operating the portal can track the same data across multiple suppliers and identify which supplier is utilized for creating which components in a matter of seconds.